 Rock climbing areas around Brisbane in Queensland

 Kangaroo Point Cliffs are the ultimate urban crag, which is located in the heart of Brisbane city by the river.
 This crag offers single pitch routes across a wide range of grades, with a good mixture of both sport and traditional routes available.
-The crag is extensive with over 200 routes, which includes a girdle traverse 375m long.
-By contrast is the large mountain crag of Mount Tibrogargan.
-This crag has long multi-pitch routes that are up to 245m long with many around routes around 100m long, many of which are trad routes.
+The crag is extensive with over 200 routes, which includes a girdle traverse 375m that is long.
+In contrast, Mount Tibrogargan is a large mountain crag with multi-pitch routes up to 245m long.
+Most of these routes are trad routes with many of them around 100m long.

 Queensland is known as the Sunshine State due to its sunny and warm conditions for the majority of the year.
 Therefore, the best time of the year to rock climb in Queensland is in the winter from May through to August.
 Outside of this time shady areas can be found at Mount Tibrogargan and Mount Coolum to escape the sun.